- Open to service members, retirees, DoD civilians, contractors and their families as well as students of colleges/universities on post

 Kentucky Bluegrass Award - An annual list of literature awarded the title of "Best Books" as chosen by the Students of Kentucky.

 Math Cats - Offers playful explorations of mathematical ideas that will pique students' interest.

 Mission and Vision Statements

 As part of the Community Recreation Division of the Directorate of Family and MWR, the Library adheres to the Directorate’s mission and vision statements, as well as its strategic goals.
 The Library makes further commitments to those goals, offering specific examples of how customers can expect the overarching Family and MWR commitments to be met at Barr Memorial Library.

-Family and MWR Mission Statement: Deliver flexible, innovative and relevant programs and services that enable readiness and resiliency in support of Service Members, Families, Retirees, and Civilians.
+Family and MWR Mission Statement: Professional workforce delivering innovative and relevant programs and services that enhance readiness, retention, and resiliency for the Military community.

 - We will constantly evaluate the services we are offering to determine whether or not they remain viable or require modification to serve the Family and MWR mission.